sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

     > **Note**: if the button does not say **Simulator** then click the dropdown menu on the right of the button and click **Simulator**.
 If you do, you can see the other run options you have for UWP applications.

-1. The application should launch in the simulator.
+1. The application should launch in the simulator after a few seconds.

     ![The Patient app running in the UWP Simulator](Images/patient-app-in-windows-simulator.png "The Patient app running in the UWP Simulator")